FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Introduction

-In recent years, machine learning-based prediction models have emerged as state-of-the-art approaches for energy data forecasting \cite{Browell2025HEFTcom,Pu2025HybridStrategy,Wahl2026HeatBenchmark,Bayer2024DigitalTwin}.
-Despite their good prediction performance when optimized for specific energy forecasting tasks, employing machine learning-based approaches leads to several challenges.
-Many energy systems constitute critical infrastructure, making most energy time series data highly sensitive and thus limiting their availability \cite{Donti2021ML}.
-Furthermore, current energy systems and markets are fractured in their organizational structure, driven by unbundling requirements, market regulations, and the increasing decentralization of assets, which leads to energy data silos that are not accessible for cross-application use cases.
-Additionally, many newly deployed energy assets, particularly in the rapid upscaling of renewable energy, frequently lack sufficiently long historical records required for training \cite{Aslam2021Survey,Pan2010Transfer}.
-The global transformation of the energy system further reinforces the challenge of changing data distributions, requiring recurring model updates \cite{Ditzler2015Nonstationary,Haselbeck2021EVARS}.
-In general, niche applications or forecasting for small scale energy asset often do not justify the effort required for specially trained models.
+In recent years, machine-learning-based prediction models have emerged as state-of-the-art approaches across applications such as electricity load and price forecasting~\cite{Browell2025HEFTcom, Pu2025HybridStrategy}, district heating demand~\cite{Wahl2026HeatBenchmark}, and aggregated grid-level residential demand forecasting, surpassing standard load profiles~\cite{Bayer2024DigitalTwin}.
+Despite their good predictive performance when optimized for specific energy-forecasting tasks, machine-learning-based approaches lead to several challenges.
+Many energy systems constitute critical infrastructure, making many energy time series data highly sensitive and thus limiting their availability~\cite{Donti2021ML}.
+Furthermore, current energy systems and markets are fractured in their organizational structures, driven by unbundling requirements, market regulations, and the increasing decentralization of assets, which leads to energy data silos that are not accessible for cross-application use cases.
+Additionally, many newly deployed energy assets, particularly in the rapid upscaling of renewable energy, frequently lack sufficiently long historical records required for training~\cite{Aslam2021Survey,Pan2010Transfer}.
+The global transformation of the energy system further reinforces the challenge of changing data distributions, often requiring recurring model updates~\cite{Ditzler2015Nonstationary,Haselbeck2021EVARS}.
+Beyond that, niche applications or forecasting for small-scale energy assets often do not justify the effort required by specialized models.
 These limitations motivate the development of forecasting approaches that need less task-specific training data, generalize across datasets, and remain stable under distribution shifts.